-LO These LOs are based on the Entry level occupational therapy Module Award no. core knowledge and practice skills (COT2016) Code/s BSc On successful completion of the named award students will Hons be able to: 1.
-Identify and assess occupational needs in individuals, OCTH3103 BSc Hons groups, communities and society always keeping the service user(s) at the centre of involvement 2.
-Facilitate occupational engagement and performance in OCTH3103 BSc Hons individuals, groups, communities and society to promote health and wellbeing 3.
-Evaluate and reflect upon occupational outcomes in OCTH3103 BSc Hons individuals, groups, communities and society 4.
-Critically discuss the dynamic relationship between OCTH3103 BSc Hons occupational therapy philosophy and health social care and ALHS3106 public health matters.
-5. Promote health through sustainable meaningful occupation OCTH 3103 BSc Hons as end and as a means.
+LO These LOs are based on the Entry level occupational therapy core knowledge Module no. and practice skills (COT2016) Code/s On successful completion of the named award students will be able to: 1.
+Identify and assess occupational needs in individuals, groups, communities OCTH3103 and society always keeping the service user(s) at the centre of involvement 2.
+Facilitate occupational engagement and performance in individuals, groups, OCTH3103 communities and society to promote health and wellbeing 3.
+Evaluate and reflect upon occupational outcomes in individuals, groups, OCTH3103 communities and society 4.
+Critically discuss the dynamic relationship between occupational therapy OCTH3103 philosophy and health social care and public health matters.
+ALHS3106 5.
+Promote health through sustainable meaningful occupation as end and as a OCTH 3103 means.